CephaMK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script file 5-local_variables lists all local variables and environment variables, and functions. script file 6-create_local_variable creates a new local variable name:BEST value:School. script file 7-create_global_variable creats a new global variable name:BEST value:School.
+script file 5-local_variables lists all local variables and environment variables, and functions. script file 6-create_local_variable creates a new local variable name:BEST value:School. script file 7-create_global_variable creats a new global variable name:BEST value:School. script file 8-true_knowledge  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.